 Anyway, this strand of work requires a portfolio that explores a sense of self.
 OK!
 I thought, the other day.
 Better get cracking.

-Now, this isn’t difficult, because a) it’s wot I do, innit and b) I know myself fairly well already, for good or ill (mostly ill, to be fair, but thanks for being my friend anyway), and c) when the model is yourself, you never get stood up.
+Now, this isn’t difficult, because a) it’s wot I do, innit and b) I know myself fairly well already and c) when the model is yourself, you never get stood up.

 Q: So the stage is set for success, no?